 [Note: See Annex F for additional discussion of the physical model. end note]

 Physical mappings describe the manner in which the package contents are mapped to the features of that specific physical format.
-Details of how package components are mapped are described, as well as common mapping patterns and mechanisms for storing part content types.
+Details of how package components are mapped are described, as well as common mapping patterns and mechanisms for storing part media types.
 This Open Packaging specification describes both the specific considerations for physical mapping to a ZIP archive as well as generic physical mapping considerations applicable to any physical package format.

 Physical Mapping Guidelines